jadijadi/gittutorial/README.md

-This is a quick reference of git commands. ##
+This is a quick reference of git commands

 `git init`:
 git status